liberation/django-elasticsearch/readme.md

 {'id': 1, 'foo': 'A value'}
 ```
 The elasticsearch manager methods (all, search, mlt) returns an instance of a EsQueryset, it's like a django Queryset but it queries elasticsearch instead of your db.
 Like a regular Queryset, an EsQueryset is lazy, and if evaluated, returns a list of documents.
-The ```.deserialize()``` method makes the query instanciate models from elasticsearch values.
+The ```.deserialize()``` method makes the queryset return instances of models instead of dicts.

 > django-elasticsearch **DOES NOT** index documents by itself unless told to, either set settings.ELASTICSEARCH_AUTO_INDEX to True to index your models when you save them, or call directly myinstance.es.do_index().